 - The heat gives up, sort of: It's still warm, but not in the “why did I leave the hotel” way.
 If you want to avoid crowds and still enjoy the sun, this is your moment.

-- Flamenco feels more personal: You're not packed in like sardines.
-With fewer people around, flamenco performances feel less like a show and more like a story someone's telling only to you.
+- Flamenco feels more personal: With fewer people around, flamenco performances feel less like a show and more like a story someone's telling only to you.

 - Tapas aren't a competition: Grabbing a good tapa feels like sport in peak summer.
 September slows things down, making tapas tours in Seville a more relaxed, hungry pursuit.

 - Bullfights spark actual debate: It's not all cheering.
-A bullfight in September invites questions, opinions, and a peek at the complex pulse of Sevillian tradition.
+A bullfight in Seville in September invites questions, opinions, and a peek at the complex pulse of this tradition.

 - The streets sing Andalusian history: Skip the museums for once.
 You'll find things to see in balconies, tiles, and laundry.
 Neighborhood tours in Seville reveal rich cultural depth best explored on foot.